-This policy was ratified on 25 th September 20 18

-and will be reviewed on September 2019
+This policy was ratified on 14th October 2020 and will be reviewed in September 2021

 Signed by the Headteacher Ben Tull

 Chair of Governors David Maher

-Designated Safeguarding Lead (if appropriate).
-Sophie Evans
+Designated Safeguarding Lead Sophie Evans (if appropriate).

 Four categories of abuse

 Physical Abuse - may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.